-Students should form a group of 3 to 4 before project nomination.
+Students should form a group of 4 before project nomination.

-Those groups with fewer than 3 persons will be re-organized by us so that groups of 3 persons will be formed.
+Those groups with size not equal to 4 persons will be re-organized by us so that groups of 4 persons will be formed.

 Those groups with 3 persons may have one additional member added to the group.

-Each group or student (in individual projects) will nominate three to five project topics.
+Each group or student (in individual projects) will nominate their preferred topics.